mixu/gr/readme.md

 Of course, `req` and `res` in the handlers are not HTTP requests, but rather objects representing the target directory (a regular object) and process.stdout.

 Each "route" is called multiple times, each time with one path.
-Assuming `#work` matches two paths, `gr #work status` is translated into multiple indvidual function calls; one for each directory/repository tagged `#work`.
+Assuming `@work` matches two paths, `gr @work status` is translated into multiple indvidual function calls; one for each directory/repository tagged `@work`.

       status({ path: '/home/m/foo', argv: ... }, process.stdout, next);
       status({ path: '/home/m/bar', argv: ... }, process.stdout, next);